-One of the best ways to clean the disposal is with ice cubes from your freezer.
+One of the best disposal cleaning methods is with ice cubes from your freezer.
 Simply put a few handfuls of ice into the unit, then turn it on and run some cold water while the cubes grind.
 You’ll definitely hear the cubes working!

 2. Ice and rock salt